What’s Wrong With “Dairy Serve?”

 I learned of Durham Dari Serv when I did may annual posting of my “Homemade ice creams in Connecticut” list on facebook.
 Someone mentioned it, I noted it, and then I went and ate some ice cream there.

 End of story, I guess.

 If only.
 (For you, not for me.)
-I ended up here one day because my plans fell through.
-Those plans included taking ferry out to a lighthouse down in Guilford.
+I ended up here one day because my original plans fell through.
+Those plans included taking a ferry out to a lighthouse down in Guilford.
 People can visit Faulkner’s Island Lighthouse only a couple days per year, and I was very excited about having reservations.

 I used my time to go to a few Guilford and North Branford museums as I made my way slowly back home.
 As luck would have it, I found myself at Durham Dari Serv right around the time it opened – and it was raining.
 In other words: no line.
 (I’ve read that Dari Serv usually has long lines and since I abhor long lines, I consider this a win.)